 A council spokesperson said the the draft plan reflects a commitment to help the region rebuild and recover from the impacts of COVID-19.

-"The draft plan reflects council's commitment to maintaining and providing services and facilities that benefit our residents, ratepayers, visitors and natural environment."
+"The draft plan reflects council's commitment to maintaining and providing services and facilities that benefit our residents, ratepayers, visitors and natural environment," said the spokesperson.

 Proposed service cuts include a review of library opening hours and models of service delivery to "balance community needs and demands in an efficient way".

-These cuts are expected to result in a variation of opening hours and savings of about $40,000 per annum.
+Details of cuts to libraries are currently unconfirmed, but are expected to result in a variation of opening hours and savings of about $40,000 per annum.

-Also in the firing line is the council's catering budget, with cuts planned for catering associated with meetings and events, creating anticipated savings of $15,000 per year.
+Also in the firing line is the council's catering budget, with cuts estimated to create savings of $15,000 per year.

-Three community programs will also be affected, As Alexandrina cuts costs through a reduction in their contributions to programs, events and art in the region.
+Three community programs will also be affected, with the council reducing their contributions to programs, events and the arts.

-The council has proposed a $9000 reduction in its Community Donation Program, leaving the fund with $30,000 per year.
+A $9000 reduction in the council's Community Donation Program is proposed, leaving the fund with $30,000 per year.

-A reduction is also planned for the council's Public Art Budget, equivalent to $6000 per year.
-This would leave a remaining $20,000 for public art each year.
+A reduction is also planned for the council's Public Art Budget, equivalent to $6000 per year, leaving a remaining $20,000 for public art each year.

 The Goolwa Rotary Art Prize will also be affected, copping a 50 per cent reduction in council support, equivalent to $5000.